Grand-Ensemble-Multiverse/ensemble-multiverse/doc/adr/0003-Agentic-NPCs-Locatons-and-Demiurge.md

-# ADR: Agent-Based Architecture for NPCs, Locations, and Demiurge
+# 3. Agent-Based Architecture for NPCs, Locations, and Demiurge

 ## Context
 We are designing a multiplayer RPG integrated with HumHub (Yii) and Evennia (Python).
 The game world requires dynamic, AI-driven interactions for: